Lucy-Forrest-Lab/AlignMe/Running.md

 `--similarity_score_file FILE`

 The similarity score metrics can be any combination of primary sequence, hydropathy scale, or profiles such as from secondary structure or transmembrane predictions.
-Each row in the similarity score file must start with a weight, which describes the influence of the chosen parameter on the alignment.
+Each row in the similarity score file must start with a weight, which indicates the influence of the chosen parameter on the alignment.
 If you are using only one type of similarity measure, then this value should be 1.0.
+The entry after the option "type:" describes the type of alignment to be created.
-For an alignment based on a substitution matrix, the similarity score file would contain this line:
+In the simplest example, for  an alignment based on a substitution matrix, the similarity score file would contain this line:

 `weight: 1.0 type: SequenceSimilarity file: ./examples/matrices/blosum62.mat`

-You must ensure that every input line is followed by a carriage return/new line, otherwise that entry will not be read.
-More details about similarity score files are provided [here].
+Every input line must end with a carriage return/new line, otherwise the entry will not be read.

+More details about similarity score files can be found in the [examples](#Examples.md).

 ### Optional flags